Associate Professor of Pharmacology

 MS, Pharmacology, Pharmacochemistry, University of Louis Pasteur, Strasbourg, France

 PhD, Pharmacology, University of Louis Pasteur, Strasbourg, France

-Post Doctoral, University of Iowa, Department of Internal Medicine
+Post Doctorate, University of Iowa, Department of Internal Medicine

 Education/Training Program Affiliations